Rutuja-Kelkar/1K-Kirana/index.md

 Since I'm from a tier 2 city : Belgaum, karnataka.
 I deeply understand the mindset of people living there.
 People living in tier 2 / tier 3 cities are mostly slow paced, they do not run against time to get things done, living education transport food etc is affordable.
 These cities have **high trust, low ego repos** within society.
 Cash was pre-dominent means of currency exchange until the advent of e-wallets.

 With the advent of e-wallet apps like paytm, phone, UPI monetary transactions are as easy as breathing.
 Tier 2 / 3 cities have adopted monetary transaction behaviour well.

+Digital wallets are highly used to make everyday transactions along with an added perk of transferring funds from one wallet holder to another wallet holder.
+One of the most well-known payment platforms is Paytm, known for transforming the habits of spending money.

 <br>
 #### **Audience analysis and target persona mapping:**
 <br>